The Role of Texture in Creating Cozy Interiors

 Textured Flooring Options

-The texture of flooring can greatly impact a room's ambiance.
+The texture of flooring can significantly impact a room's ambience.
 Carpets and rugs add softness and warmth, while hardwood floors can bring a natural, rustic feel.
 The choice of flooring should complement the room's overall texture palette.

 Case Study: The Transformation of a Room with Textured Flooring

-In a recent project, designer Jean Stoffer combined hardwood floors and layered rugs to create a cozy and inviting living space.
-The textured flooring added warmth and visual interest, making the room feel more dynamic and comfortable.
+In a recent project, designer Jean Stoffer combined hardwood floors and layered rugs to create a cosy and inviting living space.
+The textured flooring added warmth and visual interest, making the room more dynamic and comfortable.

 Natural Textures for a Cozy Feel

-Incorporating natural materials like wood, stone, and plants can enhance the coziness of an interior.
+Incorporating natural materials like wood, stone, and plants can enhance the cosiness of an interior.
 These materials bring an organic, earthy quality that makes a space feel more grounded and inviting.

 R03 OAK LIGHT BEIGE - 3 layers oak parquet _ Ter Hürne